kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // AllowHeaders indicates which HTTP request headers are supported
     // for accessing the requested resource.
+    //
     // Header names are not case sensitive.
+    //
+    // Multiple header names in the value of the Access-Control-Allow-Headers
+    // response header are separated by a comma (",").
     //
     // Config:
     //   allowHeaders: ["DNT", "Keep-Alive", "User-Agent", "X-Requested-With", "If-Modified-Since", "Cache-Control", "Content-Type", "Range", "Authorization"]